rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 	All ``Ig2`` functors derive from :yref:`IGeomFunctor` (they are documented at the same place).

 .. comment: Ig2_Sphere_Sphere_ScGeom , Ig2_Wall_Sphere_ScGeom , Ig2_Sphere_PFacet_ScGridCoGeom , Ig2_Sphere_Polyhedra_ScGeom, Ig2_Wall_PFacet_ScGeom, Ig2_PFacet_PFacet_ScGeom
+.. comment: Hmm, there are PFacets on the picture, but in the example above are Facets.
+Maybe a good occasion for the reader to notice the difference between Facet and PFacet :)

 .. _img-shape-functors:
 .. figure:: fig/shape-functors.*